Code-A-187/Code-A-187/README.md

 # Hi there, I’m Anton 👋

-## I'm Python/JS enthusiast
+## Python Backend Engineer
-- 🌱 At present a student at SoftUni academy
+- 🌱 Graduate as Python engineer at SoftUni
-- 💻 Currently looking for a new opportunities as Full Stack Web Developer with Python/JS
+- 💻 Currently looking for first tech job opportunity
-- ⚡ Fun fact: I love swimming and learning new skills
+- ⚡ Fun fact: I love swimming and learn new skills

 ---
 ### Connect with me: